Christian Bolaños

-Christian Bolaños Navarro (born 17 May 1984) is a Costa Rican professional footballer who plays as a winger for Liga FPD club Saprissa.
-Since his international debut in 2005, Bolaños has earned over 80 international caps and played at three FIFA World Cups.
+Christian Bolaños Navarro (born 17 May 1984) is a Costa Rican former professional footballer who played as a right winger.
+After his international debut with the Costa Rica national team in 2005, Bolaños earned over 80 international caps and played at three FIFA World Cups.

 His brother Jonathan is also a footballer.

 Club career

 Deportivo Saprissa

 With Saprissa Bolaños won various national championships as well as a UNCAF Cup title and a CONCACAF Champions Cup title.
-Bolaños participated in the 2005 FIFA Club World Championship Toyota Cup with his team, and was awarded by FIFA as the third best player of the tournament.
+Bolaños participated in the 2005 FIFA Club World Championship with his team, and was awarded by FIFA as the third best player of the tournament.
 Following this success he was invited to attend a ten-day trial with Liverpool, although he was not signed on a permanent basis.

 On 9 August 2006, he signed a one-year loan deal with Premier League side Charlton Athletic.
 However, he failed to obtain a work permit having not played enough games for his country, and the deal fell through.

 OB

-On 2 June 2007, he signed a three-year contract with the Danish side OB in the top-flight Danish Superliga championship.
+On 2 June 2007, Bolaños signed a three-year contract with the Danish side OB in the top-flight Danish Superliga championship.
 Struggling to make an impact on the strong Danish midfield, Bolaños was a target for other clubs.

 Start

-On 6 November 2008, he signed a contract with newly promoted Norwegian side Start starting 1 January 2009.
+On 6 November 2008, Bolaños signed a contract with newly promoted Norwegian side Start starting 1 January 2009.

-In IK Start's first test against a Tippeligaen side, Bolaños received rave reviews from the media after outplaying Norwegian international Trond Erik Bertelsen of Viking, who a few days earlier had controlled Bastian Schweinsteiger during Norway's win against Germany.
+In IK Start's first test against a Tippeligaen side, Bolaños received rave reviews from the media after outplaying Norwegian international Trond Erik Bertelsen of Viking, who a few days earlier had controlled Bastian Schweinsteiger during Norway's] win against Germany.
 Start coach Knut Tørum said after the game that he will be playing on the right wing during the 2009 season.
 In his first official match for Start, Bolaños scored two goals against Strømsgodset.

 FC Copenhagen

-On 30 August 2010, he signed a three-year contract with the defending champions of Denmark, FC Copenhagen at a cost of 1 mill. euros, or 7,5 mio.
+On 30 August 2010, Bolaños signed a three-year contract with the defending champions of Denmark, FC Copenhagen at a cost of €1 million or 7.5 mio.
 DK kroner.

 On 22 August 2012, Bolaños was linked with a £3 million move to English side Wolverhampton Wanderers, which could re-unite him with former Copenhagen manager Ståle Solbakken.

 Cartaginés

-On 8 September 2014, he signed with Cartaginés, only to leave them for Qatari side Al Gharafa after the winter championship.
+On 8 September 2014, Bolaños signed with Cartaginés, only to leave them for Qatari side Al Gharafa after the winter championship.

 Vancouver Whitecaps FC

-On 20 January 2016, he signed a multi-year contract with Vancouver Whitecaps FC of Major League Soccer for an undisclosed amount.
+On 20 January 2016, Bolaños signed a multi-year contract with Vancouver Whitecaps FC of Major League Soccer for an undisclosed amount.